Sheng254/quantron/README.md

 ## Known Issues
 - There is a known issue with connecting the front-end (index.html, script.js & styles.css) and back-end (app.py) components.
 I am actively working on resolving this issue.
 In the meantime, the application is currently limited to displaying the design and lacks full functionality.
-- The chatbox functionality is still in progress and may not be as comprehensive as messaging platforms like WhatsApp or Telegram.
+- The chat room functionality is still in progress and may not be as comprehensive as messaging platforms like WhatsApp or Telegram.
 - Currently, there is no button or feature implemented to enable voice interaction with Quantron.

 ## Potential Enhancements for the Future